DevXplorer-ArJn/MYOSA-6.0-bagbee/bagbee.md

 If the suspicious movement is confirmed as intentional, the system can stop the event without producing an audible alarm.

 If there is no response, the **piezo buzzer** is activated as the final escalation mechanism.

-The OLED can also provide a local warning indication.
+The OLED also provides local warning indication during the alarm state.

 This layered response is one of the central ideas behind BagBee.